🎁 Give the #1 gift request of 2024... a ZTM membership gift card! 🎁

 P.S.

-If you want to learn how to use Figma more effectively, and design/build some awesome projects, then check out my complete Figma course for Desktop and Mobile designers.
+If you want to learn how to use Figma more effectively, and design/build some awesome projects, then check out my complete Figma course.

 This is the only design bootcamp you need to learn and master web design, mobile design, Figma, UI & UX, and HTML + CSS.